Tiffany Burghart worked in partnership with Visit Idaho to create this Travel Tip.

 - Plenty of snacks and water

-- Chains in case of challenging winter road conditions
+- Tire chains in case of challenging winter road conditions

 - Dogs are not allowed on the groomed ski track.

-- If you don’t have your own snowshoes, you can borrow them from the visitor center Wednesday thru Sunday from 9 a.m. to 2 p.m.
+- If you don’t have your own snowshoes, you can borrow them from the visitors center Wednesday through Sunday from 9 a.m. to 2 p.m.
 A $5 donation is suggested for snowshoe rentals.

-- During the winter, the Loop Road closes to vehicles but becomes the main snowshoe route.
+- During the winter, the Loop Road is closed to most vehicles (including bikes of all types) and becomes the main snowshoe route.

-- Free, ranger-led snowshoe hikes happen on Saturdays and Sundays in late January through February.
+- Free, ranger-led snowshoe hikes happen on Saturdays and Sundays in late January through the month of February.
+No experience is necessary, and sign up is required in advance.

-- Layers are key as temperatures and wind can very greatly throughout the day.
+- Layers are key, as temperatures and wind can vary greatly throughout the day.

 Because of our schedule, we only had an hour or so to explore with our snowshoes.
-We could easily have spent half a day trekking through the snow and climbing cinder cones.
+We could easily have spent half a day snowshoeing in Idaho and climbing cinder cones.

 Is Craters of the Moon better in winter than summer?
-I’d venture to say yes, but as there’s only one way to know, it sounds like we’ll have to start planning our return trip.
+I’d venture to say yes, but as there’s only one way to know… With so many warm-weather activities to check out, it sounds like we’ll have to start planning our return trip.

 Feature image credited to Tiffany Burghart.